This bruschetta chicken recipe makes for such a flavorful and easy summer dinner recipe. It’s Whole30, paleo, low carb, and keto – and easy, too!

 - 4 medium boneless skinless chicken breasts uniformly sized

-- 2 tsp. avocado or refined coconut oil
+- 2 tbsp. avocado or refined coconut oil